confluentinc/ksql/docs/installation/server-config/security.rst

     Consumer group names are formatted like ``_confluent-ksql-<value of ksql.service.id property>_query_<query id>``, where the default of ``ksql.service.id`` is ``ksql_``.

-Learn More
-    See the blog post `Secure Stream Processing with Apache Kafka, Confluent Platform and KSQL <https://www.confluent.io/blog/secure-stream-processing-apache-kafka-ksql/>`__ and try out the :ref:`Monitoring Kafka streaming ETL deployments <cp-demo>` tutorial.

 ----------------------------------------------
 Configuring |c3-short| Monitoring Interceptors
 ----------------------------------------------